al-codes/IRS-Forms/README.txt

 1. Download zip drive to your hard drive.
 The zip file contains this README, 5 python files and a requirements.txt file.

-2. In the tereminal, under the project directory, you can set up a virtual environment by entering:
+2. In the terminal, under the project directory, you can set up a virtual environment by entering:
    $ virtualenv env
    $ source env/bin/activate